RosettaCommons/documentation/scripting_documentation/RosettaScripts/FeaturesReporter/tutorials/FeaturesExtracting.md

 Implementing a FeaturesReporter involves the following steps:

 1. Implement the FeaturesReporter class interface (see directly below).
+In addition to below, you can also use code_templates to generate the the class .hh and .cc files.
 2. Implement the FeaturesReporterCreator class interface (like you would for a mover).
 3. Register the FeatureReporter with the FeaturesReporterRegistrator (rosetta/main/source/src/protocols/init/init.FeaturesReporterCreators.ihh and rosetta/main/source/src/protocols/init/init.FeaturesReporterRegistrators.ihh)
 4. Add the FeatureReporter to the FeatureReporterTests (rosetta/main/source/test/protocols/features/FeaturesReporterTests.cxxtest.hh) Unit Test.